What is WTO?

 - This allows the consumer to have a vast variety of topics.

 The WTO aims to help the business-oriented populations involved in exporting and importing by making trading rules.
-WTO is covered in the UPSC Syllabus under International Relations and also part of the GS 2 paper.
+World Trade Organisation is covered in the UPSC Syllabus under International Relations and also part of the GS 2 paper.
 Every year UPSC aspirants can expect at least 1 to 2 questions from International relations and WTO. so those who are preparing for UPSC Prelims and UPSC Mains must have an in-depth understanding of WTO.

 Question:- Consider the following statements: